Netflix/dispatch/docs/user-guide/incident-commander.md

 ### /dispatch-notifications-group

 An incident notifications group consists of individuals or distribution lists.
-Manage this group by using `/dispatch-notifications-group`.
+Manage this group by using `/dispatch-notifications-group.`

 ![](../.gitbook/assets/slack-conversation-notifications-group.png)

 ### /dispatch-report-executive

-Many stakeholders may be invested in the progress of an incident, but aren't expected to be involved on a tactical level.
-For example, your Chief Financial Officer may want to know of an ongoing security incident regarding financial data, but should never be involved on a tactical level (directing participants or actions).
+Some stakeholders are invested in an incident's progress but aren't expected to be directly involved with the incident.
+For example, your Chief Financial Officer may want to know of an ongoing security incident regarding financial data but will likely not be directing participants or their actions.
 To keep external stakeholders such as these informed, use `/dispatch-report-executive` to build and distribute a high-level report.

 ![](../.gitbook/assets/slack-conversation-report-executive.png)